pbougie/mac-dev-env/source/index.md

 	- [GraphicsMagick](graphicsmagick.html)

 ---
-**Note:** Remember that these instructions are for creating a development environment and therefore security is not considered.
+**Warning:** Remember that these instructions are for creating a development environment and therefore security is not considered.
 For a production system, please refer to each product's respective documentation on how to properly secure each service.